JoakimTeixeira/loyalty-as-a-service/README.md

 To get started, fork the repository and add your AWS and Docker credentials to the environment variables in the `access.sh` file.

+Also create a AWS EC2 pair key called `vockey.pem` and move it to the `terraform/Kafka` folder.

 Then run the following command to provision the AWS resources:

     source ./scripts/DeploymentAutomation-ubuntu.sh